 Early termination implies that the client can terminate the project earlier if there are enough services and results.
 There is no need to involve the team in further development, as there is no ROI to be achieved anymore.
 This kind of collaboration is only allowed and possible if there are long-term and trust-based relationships between the company and the client.
-The appealing advantage for the client is that the project might be stopped, delivering enough outcomes to present a viable solution without spending extra-money.
+The appealing advantage for the customer is that the project might be stopped, delivering enough outcomes to present a viable solution without spending extra-money.

 Sometimes, you may find out that more features are needed to be developed during the project.
 In this case, we talk about additional work that causes additional costs.
 We recommend including such an option in your project since it allows you to stay flexible and build a better product involving additional costs if it’s impossible to achieve within the fixed price.

+To decide whether to proceed with the project, you must have enough data about the time and price.
 Once we get this information from the client, we are ready to prepare a proposal.
 We pick software developers with a specific skillset that corresponds to the project requirements.